 STD275, 13DHS, Endo, 2xSRM6(3ton), 5xML

-There we go, my totally revised Ultimate Hunchback guide.
-There's no doubt Hunchbacks are perfect for new comers to get the grip of the game, and perform exceptionally well in the hands of experienced users.
-In fact my Hunchbacks remains my top-rated 'Mechs, both in user experience and stats.
-Also, feel free to check my Ultimate Awesome and not so Ultimate Cataphract guide.
+There we go, my revised Ultimate Hunchback Guide.
+There's no doubt Hunchbacks are perfect for new comers to get the grip of the game, and they also perform exceptionally well in the hands of experienced pilots.
+In fact my Hunchbacks remains my top-rated 'Mechs of all time, both in user experience and stats.
+Thanks again to NGNG for allowing me to include their 4G demo.
 You are all very welcomed, ladies.